 How to Run a Faster 5K with 8 Weeks of Focused Training

 The question “How to run a faster 5K?” isn’t just asked by beginners or 5K specialists.
 Competitors of longer distances use the 5K as a benchmark for speed to calculate their potential 10K, half-marathon, or marathon times.
 If you want to stand a chance of breaking the 3-hour mark at the marathon, for example, you better make sure you can run a sub 19min 5K first.
-Regardless of your goal, in this article, you will learn how to improve your 5K time.

 “The 5K is the benchmark of speed for all distance runners.”